Russia targets space station project in retaliation for U.S. sanctions

 Deputy Prime Minister Dmitry Rogozin said Moscow would reject a U.S. request to prolong the orbiting station's use beyond 2020.
 It will also bar Washington from using Russian-made rocket engines to launch military satellites.

-"We are very concerned about continuing to develop high-tech projects with such an unreliable partner as the United States, which politicises everything," Rogozin told a news conference.
+"We are very concerned about continuing to develop high-tech projects with such an unreliable partner as the United States, which politicizes everything," Rogozin told a news conference.

 Washington wants to keep the $100 billion, 15 nation space station project in use until at least 2024, four years beyond the previous target.